 Weighted versus Unweighted GPAs: A Closer Look

-Anyone who has worked as an admission officer or college counselor will tell you that questions around student GPA come up almost as frequently as the sun rises.
+Anyone who has worked as an admission officer or college counselor will tell you that questions about student grade point average (GPA) come up almost as frequently as the sun rises.
 Families routinely ask, “Which is better, a weighted or an unweighted GPA?”
 To which I often jokingly reply, “Yes.
 And I realize you’re not asking a yes-or-no question.”

 In many cases, students are trying to get at a different question that often comes from a place of fear and anxiety, and that question usually is, “Will colleges understand how hard I’ve worked in high school?”
 To which I answer, in all seriousness: "YES."
 Yes, colleges will understand how hard you’ve worked in high school, regardless of your school’s policies on weighting grades for advanced coursework.